 "I'm going to have a conversation with him [Saturday]," Roberts said.
 "But I do think that his swing is not right.
 I'm certain it's the ankle.
 We'll have that conversation, but it's certainly an option to not have him in there for Game 6."

 After logging a pair of hits, scoring a run and driving in another in the Dodgers' Game 1 victory, Freeman has struggled.
 He is 1 for his last 15 and hasn't walked.
-In the entire postseason, he is hitting .219/.242/.219 with seven singles, one walk, six strikeouts and no extra-base hits in 33 plate appearances.
+In the postseason, he is hitting .219/.242/.219 with seven singles, one walk, six strikeouts and zero extra-base hits in 33 plate appearances.

 When Freeman sat out Game 4, the Dodgers moved Max Muncy from third base to first base, Kiké Hernández from center field to third and played Andy Pages -- who homered twice Friday in the Dodgers' 12-6 loss that sent the series back to Los Angeles -- in center field.
-Los Angeles still leads the best-of-seven series 3-2.
+Los Angeles leads the best-of-seven series 3-2.

 Freeman, an eight-time All-Star and former NL MVP, spends hours before every game getting treatment on the ankle.
 During his pregame routine at Citi Field on Friday, he was grimacing as he tried to prepare the ankle to play.